Aces and eights (blackjack): Aces

 A pair of aces gives the blackjack player a starting hand value of either a 2 or a soft 12 which is a problematic starting hand in either case.
 Splitting aces gives a player two chances to hit 21.
 Splitting aces is so favorable to the player that most gambling establishments have rules limiting the player's rights to do so.
 In most casinos the player is only allowed to draw one card on each split ace.
 As a general rule, a ten on a split ace (or vice versa) is not considered a natural blackjack and does not get any bonus.
 Prohibiting resplitting and redoubling is also common.
 Regardless of the payout for blackjack, the rules for resplitting, the rules for doubling, the rules for multiple card draws and the dealer's cards, one should always split aces.
+The only situation where a player should not split aces is a no hole card game when the dealer is showing an ace, because if the dealer is dealt blackjack, then the player would lose both bets if they split instead of just the original bet.

 Eights

 If a player is dealt a pair of eights, the total of 16 is considered a troublesome hand.
 In fact, the value 16 is said to be the worst hand one can have in blackjack.
 Since sixteen of the other fifty cards have a value of 10 and four have a value of 11, there is a strong chance of getting at least an 18 with either or both split cards.
 A hand totaling 18 or 19 is much stronger than having a 16.
 Splitting eights limits one's losses and improves one's hand.
 Probabilistic research of expected value scenarios shows that by splitting eights one can convert a hand that presents an expected loss to two hands that may present an expected profit or a reduced loss, depending on what the dealer is showing.
 A split pair of eights is expected to win against dealer upcards of 2 through 7 and to lose less against dealer upcards of 8 through ace.
-If a player hits on a pair of eights, he is expected to lose $52 for a $100 bet.
+If a player hits on a pair of eights against a dealer upcard of 9, 10, or ace, he is expected to lose $52 for a $100 bet.
 If the player splits the eights, he is expected to lose only $43 for a $100 bet.
+The only situation where a player should not split eights is a no hole card game when the dealer is showing a 10 or ace.